-For the 2020-2021admissions cycle, MIT admitted just barely over 4% of applicants.
+For the 2021-2022 admissions cycle, MIT admitted about 4% of applicants.
 If you want to be one of these lucky few, you'll need to write some killer MIT essays as part of your own Massachusetts Institute of Technology application.

 In this article, we'll outline the MIT essay prompts and teach you how to write MIT supplemental essays that will help you stand out from the thousands of other applicants.